Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/Readme.md

 Students should be able to:

-- Construct a simple backend server in python and Flask using RESTful architecture
+- Construct a simple backend server in Python and Flask using RESTful architecture.
-- Effectively be able to make use of Apple software to make HTTP requests and serialize JSON as needed
+- Effectively make use of industry-standard software packages and libraries to make HTTP requests and serialize/deserialize JSON as needed.
-- Assess the quality of their code using the “red, green, refactor” method for TDD
+- Assess the quality of their code using the “red, green, refactor” method for Test-Driven-Development (TDD).
-- Identify and implement a RESTful backend architecture
+- Design and implement a RESTful backend architecture.

 ## Projects